Originally published on: April 6th, 2017. Last modified on January 30th, 2022

-Cystitis is an inflammation of the bladder.
+Cystitis is an inflammation of the bladder and is a common form of urinary tract infection (UTI).
 Cystitis predominately affects women, but occasionally it can affect men and children.

 In most cases, cystitis is caused by a bacterial infection.
 Bacteria can make its way into the urinary system in different ways, these can include:

 This may introduce bacteria into the bladder and can also bruise the urethra and bladder